 Alexandria is a somewhat small city located in the state of Minnesota.
 With a population of 11,843 people and five constituent neighborhoods, Alexandria is the 90th largest community in Minnesota.

 Unlike some cities, Alexandria isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Alexandria are a mix of both white- and blue-collar jobs.
-Overall, Alexandria is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Alexandria who work in sales jobs (12.56%), office and administrative support (10.70%), and food service (7.91%).
+Overall, Alexandria is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Alexandria who work in sales jobs (14.02%), food service (10.62%), and office and administrative support (9.41%).

-The citizens of Alexandria are slightly better educated than the national average of 21.84% for all cities and towns, with 23.95% of adults in Alexandria having a bachelor's degree or advanced degree.
+The education level of Alexandria citizens is a little higher than the average for US cities and towns: 24.22% of adults in Alexandria have at least a bachelor's degree.

-The per capita income in Alexandria in 2010 was $23,553, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
-This equates to an annual income of $94,212 for a family of four.
+The per capita income in Alexandria in 2010 was $25,496, which is middle income relative to Minnesota, and upper middle income relative to the rest of the US.
+This equates to an annual income of $101,984 for a family of four.
 However, Alexandria contains both very wealthy and poor people as well.

 The people who call Alexandria home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alexandria residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Alexandria include Norwegian, Swedish, Irish, and English.
+Important ancestries of people in Alexandria include Norwegian, Swedish, Irish, and French .

 The most common language spoken in Alexandria is English.
-Other important languages spoken here include Spanish and Scandinavian languages.
+Other important languages spoken here include Spanish and West Germanic languages.